 While at Glastonbury Abbey I completed an MSc Cultural Events Management course, and following this I moved to work at Stonehenge."

 Tim spent five years at Stonehenge in Operations, where he also worked alongside other University of Reading Archaeology graduates.
 Tim joined the NHS towards the start of the Covid-19 pandemic; an Operations Manager role came up at a Testing Laboratory and Tim took the leap.

 Turning a passion into a profession

 Tim firmly believes in the importance of following your interests and doing something worthwhile.

-“For those of us who have been lucky enough to work at a job we love it's hard to imagine following another path.
+"For those of us who have been lucky enough to work at a job we love, it's hard to imagine following another path.
 I love archaeology, studying the subject, and working in a similar field has meant I have been able to live that passion every day.
 There is plenty of time further down the line to work in an office staring at a screen.
-A degree allows you to make a passion into a profession and Reading is an excellent place to do this, as good as any.
+A degree allows you to make a passion into a profession, and Reading is an excellent place to do this.

 Reflecting on his time at the University of Reading, Tim is grateful for the transferable skills he picked up, that he is now using in everyday work.

 "On an individual level I took away the passion to look for answers, to metaphorically dig-deeper and explore the reason why - such as doing a root-cause analysis.
 Assessing and fixing the underlying problem to improve your service rather than focusing on alleviating the impact.
 Every workplace in the world has problems, if you have the passion to solve these then you will likely do well."

 Our Archaeology graduates go on to work in a diverse range of sectors, including archaeology and heritage, construction and surveying, media, science, law, financial services, teaching and other occupations where logic and critical thinking are valued.
 94% of leavers are in work and/or study 15 months after graduation (Graduate Outcomes Survey 2017/18; First Degree responders from Archaeology).